Ballistic coefficient: The G model

-In 1881, the Commission d'Experience de Gâvre did a comprehensive survey of data available from their tests as well as other countries.
+In 1881, the Commission d'Expérience de Gâvre did a comprehensive survey of data available from their tests as well as other countries.
 After adopting a standard atmospheric condition for the drag data the Gavre drag function was adopted.
 This drag function was known as the Gavre function and the standard projectile adopted was the Type 1 projectile.
 Thereafter, the Type 1 standard projectile was renamed by Ballistics Section of Aberdeen Proving Grounds in Maryland, USA as G1 after the Commission d'Experience de Gâvre.
 For practical purposes the subscript 1 in G1 is generally written in normal font size as G1.

 The general form for the calculations of trajectory adopted for the G model is the Siacci method.
 The standard model projectile is a "fictitious projectile" used as the mathematical basis for the calculation of actual projectile's trajectory when an initial velocity is known.
 The G1 model projectile adopted is in dimensionless measures of 2 caliber radius ogival-head and 3.28 caliber in length.
 By calculation this leaves the body length 1.96 caliber and head, 1.32 caliber long.